surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 8.29.0-dev.3 (2021/05/28)**
+**Version 8.29.0-b.1 (2021/05/29)**

-Please note that the WP Ultimate Recipe plugin is deprecated and support for WP Ultimate Recipe has been removed from the Premium version.
+Please note that the WP Ultimate Recipe plugin is deprecated and support for this plugin has been removed from the Premium version.

 * **New Features**
 	* None.